isaachess/pig-latin/README.md

 # Version 2.0

-Now with better capitalization support!
+Now with better capitalization support (see below)!
 Now with EVEN.
 MORE.
 BACON.

+## Capitalization support

+We no longer have the 'capitalize' option.
+Instead, it simply maintains any capitalized word that you send to it.

 # Usage